 Why does salt damage cars?

-Road salts damage cars mostly because they react chemically with water and air to speed up the oxidation process that causes rust.
+Road salts are used extensively in states like Massachusetts to melt snow and ice on the roadways.
+Salt damages cars mostly because it reacts chemically with water and air to speed up the oxidation process that causes rust.
 If left unchecked, rust can slowly corrode the metal body of the car and can also damage the exterior paint job.
 Similar processes may also result in the deterioration of other materials used in critical internal components of the car, like the fuel line and brake line, which are typically located on the undercarriage.
 If those sensitive parts corrode, the consequences can be expensive, dangerous and could lead to a car accident.

-What are the most serious risks to my car from road salt?
+What are the most serious risks caused by road salt on cars?

 The most obvious damage is also often the least important: corrosion to the visible exterior of the car.
 While salt may cause some pitting or other damage to the paint, it's often cosmetic.
 More serious damage results from the salt coming into direct contact with metal — like on the car's undercarriage.
 The undercarriage is especially vulnerable to salt damage because it's close to the road, unpainted, and hard to see.
 The EPA estimates that road salt causes $5 billion in damages yearly to vehicles and roadways.